 Next: origin Reference, Up: Defining Packages [Contents][Index]

-ReferenceThis section summarizes all the options available in package
+package ReferenceThis section summarizes all the options available in package

 declarations (see Defining Packages).